 To make sure your recipients will take action, your CTA should:

 - Express the purpose of your email – the CTA should clarify the aim of your email in a single sentence.
-To put it differently, it should show clearly to the addressee what you want them to do.
+To put it differently, it should clearly show the addressee what you want them to do.

-- Be short and to the point – the CTA shouldn’t take more than a single sentence.
-You should be a succinct as you can.
+- Be short and to-the-point – the CTA shouldn’t take more than a single sentence.
+You should be as succinct as you can.
 It shouldn’t be blurry either.

 Ask for something your prospect can do now